ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 readers, who typically only hear the display text spoken to them through speech synthesis and do not "see" the link in the context of other content on the page.

-* When URLs or ambiguous text are used as the display text for a link, it is impossible in many cases, and much more difficult in the remaining cases, for screen reader users to find and follow links of interest to them.
+* When URLs, e-mail addresses or other ambiguous text are used as the display text for a link, it is impossible in many cases, and much more difficult in the remaining cases, for screen reader users to find and follow links of interest to them.

 ### More information